szaimen/Nextcloud-NAS-Guide/docs/restore-backup.md

 1. Choose the **NTFS partition** that shall get mounted
 1. **Select** one found valid backup repository
 1. Enter the **passphrase** that was used to encrypt the backup
+1. **Select** the `backup archive` that shall get restored (most likely the newest one if your system was in a working state when the backup was created)
 1. **Confirm** that you want to check if the backup extracting works<br/>
 (If this step takes too long, you can cancel it by pressing `[CTRL] + [C]`.
 Then start from step 5 again and skip the `extracting check`.)
 1. **Confirm** that you want to restore the backup